Jacksonville Jaguars vs. Houston Texans NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- These two squads surrender a combined 53.6 points per game, 13.1 more than this contest's over/under.
+- The two teams combine to average 27.4 points per game, 11.6 less than the over/under in this contest.

+- This contest's total is 14.6 points fewer than the 53.6 these two squads combine to give up per game in 2021.

-- Jaguars games this season feature an average total of 46.7 points, a number 6.2 points higher than Sunday's over/under.
+- The average total in Jaguars games this season is 46.7, 7.7 points above Sunday's total of 39.

-- The 44.8 PPG average total in Texans games this season is 4.3 points more than this game's over/under.
+- The 39-point over/under for this game is 5.8 points below the 44.8 points per game average total in Texans games this season.

 Jaguars stats and trends